 Eddystone brought a twist to beacon signals by making it possible to get more information in them through the use of three “packets”, spaces for additional pieces of information that can be used in various ways.
 The first of the three serves the same purpose as the information contained in the iBeacon signal as explained above, with codes used to identify who beacons belong to and where they’re being used.

-The second data “packet” is what really made Eddystone stand out and is a big part of its appeal for developers – the ability to push a URL directly to a device without the need to create an application.
+Also, when talking about iBeacon vs Eddystone, it's crucial to mention the second data “packet” is what really made Eddystone stand out and is a big part of its appeal for developers - the ability to push a URL directly to a device without the need to create an application.
 Instead of needing an application that gets information from a server about what to do when a device is activated by a given beacon and then transmitting that command back to the device, Eddystone lets beacons send a URL directly to that smartphone or tablet.
 This ability to directly provide users with an online destination quickly became a common way to use beacons because it was so easy to do.

 The third piece of data that Eddystone enables allows beacons to transmit information about the physical and environmental conditions that may threaten its performance like temperature and humidity and trigger actions based on those conditions.